ivukotic/v4A/README.md

 [![DockerPush](https://github.com/ivukotic/v4A/actions/workflows/DockerPush.yml/badge.svg?branch=cvmfs-no-snmp)](https://github.com/ivukotic/v4A/actions/workflows/DockerPush.yml)

 Varnish is a reverse http proxy.
 It is meant to cache accesses to one application/server.
 For this purpose it is sufficient to use RAM for caching.
-Even a single core and 3 GB of RAM will work well and have a very high cache hit rate, but if you can, optimal would be 4 cores and 32GB RAM.
-Caching CVMFS accesses will benefit from even more RAM.
+Even a single core and 24 GB of RAM will work well and have a very high cache hit rate, but if you can, optimal would be 4 cores and 64GB RAM.
+Caching CVMFS accesses always benefit from more RAM.
 Varnish for CVMFS should listen on port 6081.

 ## Setting it up

 ### On a K8s cluster

 This is the easiest way to set it up.
 Simply download [this](kube/cvmfs_deployment.yaml) yaml file, change the two values \<SITENAME\>, \<INSTANCE\>, and \<NODE\> and do:

 ```bash
 kubectl create ns varnish